BuildIt-lang/d2x_cgo23_artifacts/README.md

 4. cmake >= 3.10
 5. bash
 6. git
-7. Libraries: libdwarf1, libdwarf-dev, libunwind-dev
+7. Libraries: libdwarf1, libdwarf-dev (>=20180129-1), libunwind-dev (>=1.2.1), libelf-dev (DEB), elfutils-libelf-devel (RPM)

-All the software and libraries can be installed with the `apt` package manager.
+All the software and libraries can be installed with the `apt` package manager (or the `yum` package manager).
 Please make sure all the dependencies (especially the library dependencies) are installed before you start.

 ## How to run